vantage6/vantage6-workshop/episodes/chapter6.md

 [info ] - You can start the node by running v6 node start
 ```

-It means that the node configuration file is created successfullly, and it also gives the path of the configuration file.
+It means that the node configuration file is created successfully, and it also gives the path of the configuration file.

 ### Where is the node configuration file?

-You can also use the `v6 node files` command to check the location of the node configuration file,
+You can always use the `v6 node files` command to check the location of the node configuration file,

 ```bash
 v6 node files